 Small schools, big issue?
 Exploring the future for small schools in England

-The BERA SIG for School Effectiveness and Improvement, in partnership with Plymouth Marjon University, the National Association of Small Schools and the Diocese of Truro, invites school leaders, educational researchers and interested stakeholders to a one day conference on ‘Small schools, big issue?
+The BERA SIG Educational Effectiveness and Improvement, in partnership with Plymouth Marjon University, the National Association of Small Schools and the Diocese of Truro, invites school leaders, educational researchers and interested stakeholders to a one day conference on ‘Small schools, big issue?
 Exploring the future for small schools in England.’

 Small schools have been championed for the value they bring to their typically rural communities.
 The future of small schools in England is in question due to policy changes and austerity for public services funding (the National Funding Formula not offering the significant increases in funding needed by small schools).
 Some Regional Schools Commissioners (RSCs) tried to set a minimum pupil number for schools to remain viable and run at an ‘acceptable cost’.